Australian cricket team in India in 2013–14

 The Australia national cricket team toured India between 10 October to 2 November 2013, playing a Twenty20 International match and seven-match One Day International series against India.
 Due to an ongoing back injury, Australian captain Michael Clarke was replaced by Callum Ferguson and George Bailey captained the side.
 During the second ODI match, all of the first five Australian batsmen made a score of fifty or more, a feat which no side had previously done.
-In the second match, India chased down the target of 360 runs to win, making this the second highest run-chase to win an ODI game.
+In the same match only, India chased down the target of 360 runs to win, making this the second highest run-chase to win an ODI game.
 Two weeks later in the sixth match, India again chased down the Australian total of 350 runs to record the third highest run-chase to win a game.
 Coincidentally, all three highest run chases had come against Australia.
 In the seventh and final match, Indian batsman Rohit Sharma became the third man to make a double-century in ODI cricket, when he scored 209 from 158 balls.
 His innings included 16 sixes, the most in an ODI innings beating the previous record of 15 held by Australian cricketer Shane Watson.
 The record was later broken by England's Eoin Morgan who hit 17 sixes against Afghanistan in 2019.